vgadodia/vgadodia/README.md

 ## Hey there! 👋

-My name is Veer Gadodia, and I'm a software developer and computing enthusiast with project experience in Artificial Intelligence, Machine Learning, and Computer Vision.
+My name is R Gadodia, and I'm a software developer and computing enthusiast with project experience in Artificial Intelligence, Machine Learning, and Computer Vision.
 I like to create software-based entrepreneurial solutions with real world impact.
 I also love participating in hackathons (see awards below).
 Feel free to reach me at veergadodia24@gmail.com to collaborate on a project!

 ## Skillset
 * **Languages:** Python, JavaScript, Java, C, HTML5, CSS3